PetrKryslUCSD/FinEtools.jl/docs/issues-and-ideas.md

 export getRm!
 Not used?
 Implemented 05/20/2017

---
-@code_warntype Jacobiansurface(FEMMBase, FFltMat, FFltMat, FIntMat, FFltMat)

 -- replace error() with assert in FEMMBaseModule Implemented 05/01/2017

--- return fens,nfes            # I think I should not be overwriting the input!
-What is that about?

 -- FEMMBaseModule:  redesign  integration methods  by parameterising with the function type.